niuers/Distributed-System-Design-Review/Partitioning.md

       * MongoDB, Riak, Cassandra, Elasticsearch, SolrCloud, and VoltDB all use document-partitioned secondary indexes

 ### Partitioning Secondary Indexes by Term
-1. we can construct a global index that covers data in all partitions.
-However, we can’t just store that index on one node, since it would likely become a bottleneck and defeat the pur‐ pose of partitioning.
+1. We can construct a global index that covers data in all partitions.
+However, we can’t just store that index on one node, since it would likely become a bottleneck and defeat the purpose of partitioning.
 A global index must also be partitioned, but it can be partitioned differently from the primary key index
-2. It's called term-partitioned index, because the term we’re looking for deter‐ mines the partition of the index
+2. It's called term-partitioned index, because the term we’re looking for determines the partition of the index
-   * it can make reads more efficient
+   * It can make reads more efficient
-   * writes are slower and more complicated
+   * Writes are slower and more complicated
-   * updates to global secondary indexes are often asynchronous (that is, if you read the index shortly after a write, the change you just made may not yet be reflected in the index
+   * Updates to global secondary indexes are often asynchronous (that is, if you read the index shortly after a write, the change you just made may not yet be reflected in the index

 # Rebalancing Partitions
 1. The need of rebalancing